 Now here’s where your experience will become a little different.
 Hope’s Relief Natural Hair & Scalp Therapy Shampoo is not your usual shampoo consistency.
 Being more water-like than shampoo-like, the application can feel a little tricky.
 A few more pumps are needed to truly feel like you have a good spread on top of your head.

 For the benefit of more natural gentle ingredients, consistency may be the compromise but if Hope’s Relief Natural Hair & Scalp Therapy Shampoo can work to clear your itchy, flaky scalp, it’s a small one to make.

 You’ll also experience significantly less lather than a typical shampoo.
 You will absolutely find yourself using a few more shampoo pumps than usual.
-A change which could be great for your dry, flaky seb derm effected scalp.
+A change that could be great for your dry, flaky seb derm affected scalp.
 Why?
 Because high foam cleansers tend to contain harsh sulfate type ingredients, which can be extremely drying and irritating to your skin.

 Wash performance is great for dry scalps/dry hair types but if you have a classic oily case of seb derm, you will find your hair a little lank, dull and clumpy.